VI (You Me at Six album): Composition

 Discussing the album's name VI, Franceschi explained: "There's a feeling within us that we already have our identity, so we don't need to create new one."
 He said the record featured more hip hop and R&B elements, something that the band had difficulty incorporating successfully with their previous albums.
 While on their song writing retreats, the members collaborated with acclaimed songwriters Eg White and Joel Pott, and were encouraged to bring their individual influences into the songs.

 All of songs on VI were written by the band, with lyrics by Franceschi.
 Additional writing was done to "Fast Forward" and "Losing You" by White, and to "Back Again", "3AM" and "Pray for Me" by Pott.
 Musically, VI has been classed as pop and rock, incorporating electronic influences.
 According to Helyer, the album was influenced by the Weeknd, Two Door Cinema Club and Jess Glynne.
 Franceschi said Helyer's love of Justin Timberlake and Pharrell Williams gave it a sense of positivity.

 The opening track "Fast Forward" is an alternative rock song that opens with a synthesizer part, before switching to guitars and drums in the vein of Royal Blood.
 Franceschi claimed the song "really shaped" the album and said it was a self-assessment of his personal life during the Night People cycle.
 The stadium rock song "Straight to My Head" is followed by the disco-indebted "Back Again", which discusses recovery from being lost within yourself.
 Franceschi said the song was stylistic departure for the band, as they wanted to "soundtrack people's weekends."
 Helyer started the song, and "after four or five bottles of wine one night" he "nailed it" with Franceschi.

 "Miracle in the Mourning" features R&B drums and post-punk keyboard work, and is followed by the pop song "3AM", which recalls the works of Beck.
+Franceschi said the latter was directly inspired by "Electric Feel" (2008) by MGMT.
 The bass-led "I O U" mixed R&B vibes with influence from hip hop musicians that the band enjoyed.
 The garage rock song "Predictable" evolved from a jam into a song while Franceschi was intoxicated at 3am and began spit balling lyrics.
 It went through a few different style changes, from reggae to hip hop to rock, incorporating the dark parts of their third studio album Sinners Never Sleep (2011).
 The closing track "Losing You" features synthesizers and distorted vocals evoked the work of Coldplay.